Inline formatting

 # Font styles

-Provides support for different font styles, including font family, font size, font color, and background color and many more.
+Provides support for different font styles, including font family, font size, font color, background color, and many more.

 Feature name Markup